johnbumgarner/synonyms_discovery_aggregation/README.md

 The script contains comments on its usage, but if you have questions please reach out to me via email on GitHub.
 <p>

+Notes:
+The code within this repository is not production ready.
+It was strictly designed for experimental testing purposes only.